loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a command.

-This *layer* is a npm package with goals similar to Gatsby.js, but it is simpler, lighter and is for building Hyperapp based websites.
+This *layer* is a npm package with goals similar to [Gatsbyjs](https://www.gatsbyjs.org/), but it is simpler, lighter, faster and is for building Hyperapp based websites.

 It builds sites that are meant to be deployed on static hosting services like Netlify or Github Pages, which are often free, efficient, highly scalable and a lot more.